NativeScript/docs/content/guide/updating-an-app.md

 #### Contents of the NativeScript repo

-The [NativeScript framework](https://github.com/NativeScript/NativeScript) is built using TypeScript.
+[@nativescript/core](https://github.com/NativeScript/NativeScript/tree/main/packages/core) is built using TypeScript.
 For that, one of the build steps is TypeScript compilation, which uses TypeScript declarations of the underlying native objects.
-These are really large files ([android17.d.ts](https://github.com/NativeScript/NativeScript/blob/master/packages/types-android/src/lib/android-17.d.ts) and [ios.d.ts](https://github.com/NativeScript/NativeScript/blob/master/packages/types-ios/src/lib/ios/ios.d.ts)).
-The TypeScript compilation with these two files loaded in memory takes a lot of time.
-To save development time and have as quick and stable feature output, the NativeScript team decided to keep several important applications inside the same repository so that all of them get compiled in a single pass.
+These are really large files ([android17.d.ts](https://github.com/NativeScript/NativeScript/blob/main/packages/types-android/src/lib/android/android-platform-17.d.ts) and [ios.d.ts](https://github.com/NativeScript/NativeScript/blob/master/packages/types-ios/src/lib/ios/ios.d.ts)).
+The TypeScript compilation with these two files loaded in memory can take a moment.
+To save development time, the NativeScript team decided to keep several important applications inside the same repository so that all of them get compiled in a single pass.

-Having said that, each subfolder of the [apps](https://github.com/NativeScript/NativeScript/tree/master/apps) subfolder of the repo represents a single application.
+Having said that, each subfolder of the [apps](https://github.com/NativeScript/NativeScript/tree/master/apps) subfolder of the repo represents a single application used for different purposes (`toolbox` to quickly prototype feature and verify fixes, `ui` to confirm fixes and `automated` which runs a full e2e test suite against latest changes).

 #### Using the latest